Upload videos from URL

 Example workflow:

-Suppose a user submits a URL that points to a video hosted on Google Cloud Storage.
-After sending the POST request, FastPix will download the video, process it, and store it in its own infrastructure.
-The user will receive a media ID that can be used to check the processing status and playback availability.
+Suppose you submit a URL that points to a video hosted on Google Cloud Storage.
+After sending the POST request, FastPix downloads the video, processes it, and stores it in its own infrastructure.
+You will receive a media ID that you can use to check the processing status and playback availability.

 Webhook notifications